jtlocsei/pull/README.md

  - return entities from Datomic queries rather than pull expressions in query only when you use the value internally.

+## Map-like data to be pulled

+The library not only support pull `java.util.Map` instance, it also support map-like data structures, like `datomic.Entity` (since it is an important scenario, the library has built-in support for it).
+You an adapt `juxt.pull.protocol/Findable` protocol to any data type.

 ## References

 - David Nolen's Euro Clojure talk in 2014 in Krakow.